deyanslavkov/revius/docs/architecture.md

-# Architecture Guidelines
-This document provides information about the project and defines the overall architecture of the Revius VCS.
-0. It gives some general info about the project.
-1. It provides a fixed reference so that code remains stable and consistent.
-2. It describes all modules, responsibilities, workflows, and design constraints.
-3. It gives rules for how new features, commands, modules, or DB changes must behave.
-4. It identifies architectural invariants that must never be violated.

-# System Overview
+# Meta

 Revius is a content-addressed, single-file repository, lightweight VCS, offering speed, safety and modernization through its implementation in Rust.

+This document defines the overall architecture of the Revius VCS.
+- A fixed reference so that code remains stable and consistent.
+- Description of all modules, responsibilities, workflows, and design constraints.
+- Rules for how new features, commands, modules, or DB changes must behave.
+- Architectural invariants that must never be violated.

 # Storage